Chart Color Schemes

 Lake Wendouree is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Lake Wendouree, as per the latest Census, consisted of 79.1% houses and 20.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s figures of 90.1% houses and 9.9% other dwellings.
-Home ownership in Lake Wendouree stood at 52.1%, with mortgaged properties at 22.5% and rented dwellings at 25.4%.
-The median monthly mortgage repayment was $2,106, higher than Non-Metro Vic.'s average of $1,863.
-The median weekly rent figure in Lake Wendouree was $321, compared to Non-Metro Vic.'s $285 and the national average of $375.
+In Lake Wendouree, as per the latest Census, 79.1% of dwellings were houses with the remaining 20.9% being semi-detached, apartments, or other types.
+This differs from Regional Vic., where 90.1% were houses and 9.9% were other dwellings.
+Home ownership in Lake Wendouree stood at 52.1%, with mortgaged properties at 22.5% and rented ones at 25.4%.
+The median monthly mortgage repayment was $2,106, higher than Regional Vic.'s average of $1,430.
+The median weekly rent in Lake Wendouree was $321, lower than Regional Vic.'s figure of $385 and the national average of $375.
+Nationally, Lake Wendouree's mortgage repayments were significantly higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing